poa1024/ai_code_buddy/readme.md

 - checking the code, suggesting improvements, checking for bugs
 - refactoring existing code (with a dialog?)
 - progress bar (request to openai)
 - continuous text/code generation (???)
 - errors/warnings?
 - rf: a lot of possible cast/npe exceptions, need to fix
 - consider number of tokens in the openai request body
 - maybe current gpt questions are too verbose?
+- clean comments chars?
+- hotkeys
+- use additional threads for http calls?